accetto/headless-drawing-g3/docker/xfce/README.md

 The following examples show, how to execute the tests.
 Note that because of the integrated Intel graphics it's necessary to share the device `/dev/dri/card0`.

-I've described my test results in [this discussion comment][sibling-discussion-supporting-opengl-and-using-hw-acceleration-test-results].
+I've described my test results in this [sibling discussion comment][sibling-discussion-supporting-opengl-and-using-hw-acceleration-test-results].

 #### Sharing display with the host